linmasaki/Kendo.DynamicLinqCore2/README.md

             aggregates: "Aggregates",
             groups: "Group"
         }
-4. Import the Kendo.DynamicLinqCore namespace.
+4. Import the Kendo.DynamicLinqCore2 namespace.
 5. Use the `ToDataSourceResult` extension method to apply paging, sorting and filtering.

         [WebMethod]